jesusenlanet/django-example/README.md

 docker-compose -f docker-compose.test.yml up
 ```

-Once the tests are finished, detach with Ctrl + C and stop containers with the next command:
+Once the tests are finished, detach with Ctrl + C.

+In case you launched tests with -d option, stop the containers with the next command:
 ```bash
 docker-compose -f docker-compose.test.yml stop
 ```